Hdgh0g/Albumfinder/README.md

+# Albumfinder
-# Albumfinder (deprecated, cause what.cd is down)
+##(deprecated, cause what.cd is down)
-App helps to find new releases for albums from your librar artists.
+App helps to find new releases for albums from your library artists.
 It uses what.cd catalogs to find them.